devsavage/savagebot/README.md

 Savagebot
 =========

 Savagebot is a Twitch.tv chat moderation bot built in node.js

+### This branch is stable.
+See the dev bracnh for the most up to date changes and fixes.

 **Features:**